Russia's Putin and wife say their marriage is over

 MOSCOW President Vladimir Putin and his wife, Lyudmila, told Russians on Thursday that their 30-year marriage was over, confirming longstanding speculation that they had separated.

-In a rare appearance together on state television, Putin was asked about rumours that they no longer lived together and answered: "That is true."
+In a rare appearance together on state television, Putin was asked about rumors that they no longer lived together and answered: "That is true."

 The announcement removes a big question mark about the private life of a president who has increasingly touted traditional values and championed the conservative Russian Orthodox Church as a moral authority.